theomvirsingh/theomvirsingh/README.md

 - 👋 Hi, I’m @theomvirsingh
 - 👀 I’m interested in Finding Problems and then solving them
-- 🌱 I’m currently learning DSA in C++ & Full Stack Development (MERn)
+- 🌱 I’m currently learning DSA in C++ & Full Stack Development (MERN)
 - 💞️ I’m looking to collaborate on MERN Projects
 - 📫 How to reach me omvirsingh9602@gmail.com